hshin-pivotal/pinpoint-buildpack/README.md

 # Pinpoint Buildpack

-## Purpose
+## Purpose of this buildpack.
+Pinpoint(https://naver.github.io/pinpoint/index.html) an APM (Application Performance Management) tool for large-scale distributed systems written in Java / PHP.
+Inspired by Dapper, Pinpoint provides a solution to help analyze the overall structure of the system and how components within them are interconnected by tracing transactions across distributed applications.
-This buildpack is intended to seperate pinpoint buildpack from java_buildpack_offline, so that you can keep updating java_buildpack_offline regardless of pinpoint buildpack version.
+This buildpack installs Pinpoint agent and configuration to your app automatically. and intended to seperate pinpoint buildpack from java_buildpack_offline, so that you can keep updating java_buildpack_offline regardless of pinpoint buildpack version.

 ## How it works
 This is a non-final buildpack for Cloud Foundry that provides integration with Pinpoint agent(https://naver.github.io/pinpoint)